 3) You may enter as many models as you like.
 Each entry must be accompanied by a $5 entry fee.
 All payment must be made via PayPal through the StarshipModeler Store, by credit card (VISA or MasterCard), check or money order for US dollars, made out to "Starship Modeler".
 Send payment to: Starship Modeler, PO Box 549, Lake Villa, IL 60046 (USA).

-4) All entries must be received by midnight (CST - GMT -6.00) June 8, 2014.
+4) All entries must be received by midnight (CST - GMT -6.00) December 15th, 2020.
 Judging will take place between for approximately 10 days afterward.
 Voting will be performed online by members of the Starship Modeler readership, as well as the staff for Editors' Choice awards.
 Starship Modeler staff and relatives are not excluded from the entering the competition but cannot win any of the prizes.
 All judging is final.
 The Starship Modeler staff will determine the winner in cases of a tie.

 5) Entries must include:

 6) You can include as little, or as much, of a "back story" explaining the timeline from which your model springs.
 Lengthy stories will be set apart as a separate link.
 Please also include some descriptive text on how you built your model!
 Remember - this is a model contest, not a writer's symposium; tell us about the model.
 Fictional historical overviews are fine, especially where they justify the entry as meeting the theme of the contest, but we'd rather hear what went into making the model.
 Long monographs covering every action in which the ship may have ever partcipated will be ruthlessly (and perhaps maliciously - depends on the day) edited.

 9) Starship Modeler reserves the right not to post images that are deemed distasteful.
 We're not going to be prudish, but all images should be presented in a tasteful manner.
 Any hull/nose/wing art, and the like, should forswear the depiction of genitalia, for instance.
-Think: "Would I show this to my mother?"
+Handy guide: "Would I show this to my mother?"